Brian Quijada: Kid Prince and Pablo

 Kid Prince and Pablo is a play that Quijada wrote for WildWind Performance Lab in Texas Tech University, where the university brings in established artists in the playwriting industry to serve as new play development and a way for the theater students to have conversations with and collaborate with professional artists.
 Quijada describes Kid Prince and Pablo as "a hip-hop, digital age, American adaptation of Mark Twain’s The Prince and the Pauper."
-The story takes place in the future of an alternate universe of America, where a king exists in the United States, and the people are mixed race, except the Royal family, who remained white.
+The story takes place in the future of an alternate universe of America, where a king exists in the United States, and the people are mixed race, except the royal family, who remained white.
 The Prince is an aspiring rapper, while a poor pauper named Pablo, a Mexican boy, is a bucket drummer.
 When the two's worlds are altered, Pablo has technology he can use to make beats and become a producer, while the Prince questions the presence of poverty and mixed races.
 After his hardships, the Prince is able to actually rap about something as opposed to rap about a life of luxury.

 The play explores themes of race, class, and the wealth divide in America.
 In addition to Texas Tech WildWind Performance Lab, it was developed at Vassar and New York Stage & Film's POWERHOUSE Festival and Ars Nova's Ant Festival.
-In October and November 2019, it received a commissioned production at Washington, D.C.'s Kennedy Center, under the direction of Pironne Yousefzadeh.
+In October and November 2019, it received a commissioned production at Washington, D.C.'s Kennedy Center, under the direction of Pirronne Yousefzadeh.